Hospital Services Outsourcing Programme (HSOP)

 1. What are the benefits of participating as a Panel Provider in the HSOP?

-• Panel Providers have the opportunity to contribute to enhancing healthcare accessibility and quality in Malaysia.
+• Panel Providers could contribute to enhancing healthcare accessibility and quality in Malaysia.
 Additionally, they benefit from patient referrals from MOH hospitals, which indirectly expands their patient pool.

 1. What are the key services targeted for outsourcing?

-• The initial outsourcing focus for this year includes Cardiothoracic, Cardiology, Radiology & Imaging and Nephrology services.
+• The initial outsourcing focus for this year includes Cardiothoracic Surgery, Cardiology, Radiology, Nephrology, Radiotherapy, General Surgery, Ophthalmology, Urology, Nuclear Medicine, and Neonatal Jaundice services.

 1. How can private and university hospitals participate in the HSOP?